-- 6.7.a.
+6.7.a.
 PGY-1 residents must initially be supervised directly, only as described in the above definition.
-(Core) - 6.7.b.
-Resident performance of procedures must be done under direct supervision where the supervising physician is physically present.
 (Core)

-6.7.c.
-Direct supervision through appropriate telecommunication technology must be limited to history-taking and patient examination, assessment, and counseling.
+6.7.b.
+Telecommunication technology for direct supervision must be limited to ambulatory care and inpatient or emergency department consults, and must not be used for operative care.
 (Core)